Ejectors in Flare Gas Recovery Systems

 Hence utilizing flare gases can help an industry to reduce Energy costs, reduce its Carbon footprint and be responsible to the environment.

-Challenges in Recovery and Utilization of Flare Gases:
+Challenges in Flare Gas Recovery and Flare Gas Boosting:

 Variable composition of constituents in Flare gases during the operating life of the plant.
 This provides a challenge for design of involved equipment and also for estimating the energy input from these gases.

-Flare Gases have a low molecular weight and hence tend to occupy large volumes.
+Flare Gas Boosting have a low molecular weight and hence tend to occupy large volumes.
 This increases the size of the involved equipment leading to more infrastructure cost.

 Being a flammable mixture, care in handling is important.